stellar/slingshot/spec.md

 Note: protecting the metadata (e.g. linkability of asset flow between the distinct transactions) is out of scope of this protocol.
 However, a higher-level system that solves this problem could use Cloak as a building block.

-## Future directions

-As a step towards protecting the metadata, we need to allow multiple parties to perform individual transactions using a single circuit making them indistinguishable from a single-party transaction of the same size.
-In order to achieve that we will need a multi-party computation protocol that allows multiple parties compute a joint proof for such combined circuit, while preserving privacy of the participants with respect to each other.

 ## Definitions